Skip to main content

 What you will study

 To earn the Master of Nutrition and Dietetics course, students must complete 48 credit points.
-Each unit is worth three credit points.
+Unless otherwise indicated, each unit is worth three credit points.

 Required